 We’re here to help our members convert uncertainty into confidence, inactivity into advance, isolation into friendships, and public unfamiliarity into understanding and support.

-We have periodic social activities, most notably our AAGW Annual Dinner and our annual Potomac River boat cruise.
-We also have a lending library of books on autism and Asperger’s.
+We have periodic social activities, most notably our AAGW Annual Dinner and our annual Potomac River Boat Ride.

 Our meetings and the identities of our members remain strictly confidential.
 Membership, meetings and participation in our e-mail group are limited to people 18 and over in our region who have autism.
 (However, we do permit new members to bring, to their first meeting, one or two family members or friends.)